Isla de la Juventud Liveaboard

 • Four (4) drinks on the skiff each day (beer, water, or soft drinks)

-• Daily laundry service.
+• Daily laundry service, tip appreciated.

 • Inscription fee